Robdel12/DropKick/readme.md

 ## Stuff to do

-- Create documentation of all of the cool new features.
+- Document of all of the cool new features.
-- Add thourough comments in `Dropdown.js`.
-- Tie up some loose ends in the code.
-- Tackle a couple of known bugs.
-    - Selected & Disabled attributes on an option within a multi-select causes some issues.
-    - `dk.select( index )` can select disabled options.
-- Find more bugs.
+- Create more elaborate tests in `test.html`.
-- Review everything and make sure code is written well.

 # Suggestions or Bugs?